TheToriqul/k8s-secret/docs/reference-commands.md

 > ⚠️ **Warning**: Base64 encoding is not encryption.
 Always use additional security measures in production.

 > 📝 **Note**: Secret values are limited to 1MB in size.

+> 🔒 **Security**: Always follow the principle of least privilege when granting access to secrets.